Solar FAQ’s

 The most common incentive is the 30% federal tax credit for investing in solar.
 On average, homeowners can expect to receive between $8,000 and $12,000 in tax credits, depending on the size of the solar project.
 This credit applies to the total cost of the solar system, including any necessary electrical upgrades for your home.

-Why Supreme
+Why Choose Supreme Solar

 Supreme Solar and Electric is a licensed C10 electrical contractor and C46 solar contractor.
 This means we can handle all permits for your electrical and solar projects in-house, offering you a seamless experience without the need for subcontractors.
 You can bundle your solar and electrical services with us for convenience and efficiency.